Medically Reviewed by Gavin M. Leask, MD

 Americans love numbers.
 We rate baseball players with a range of statistics.
 We rank golfers.
 We grade ourselves on everything from academics to attractiveness (“He’s a 9 out of 10.”)

-Another set of numbers important to everyone are how much things we do (or don’t do) increases our risk of heart disease – 200% (2x) to 600% (6x).
+Another set of numbers important to everyone are how much things we do (or don’t do) increases our risk of heart attack or heart disease – 200% (2x) to 600% (6x).

 “It’s good to know how your lifestyle is affecting the possibility that you will suffer heart disease or die of a heart attack,” says McLeod Cardiologist Gavin Leask, MD.
 “The following list shows you which actions (or lack of) increase your heart risk.”